DraTeots/simple_eic_tutorials/README.md

     2. Plot distribution of  momentums for trk_pdg==-211 and trk_pdg==2212
     3. Create a new notebook called Lambda, and copy paste opening file, getting tracks (.array() method) and plotting 1, 2

+2. Plot Vertex Decay Z

+   1. Plot distribution of trk_vtx_z filtering that particle is a proton

+3. Effective mass from Lambda (Lecture), how to plot it!

 ```
 +---------------------+
 |trk_count            |     # A number of tracks in an event